Skip to content

 Warning

 Don't forget to shutdown everything when you're done since it costs you money.
-At the end, even if you have not finished the TP, go to the section 8 "Cleaning Up"
+At the end, even if you have not finished the TP, go to Section 7 "Cleaning Up"

 Tip